Fraud Prevention and Detection: Strategies for Financial Institutions

 Both approaches are vital, but they serve different roles in protecting financial institutions.

 Creating efficient fraud detection and prevention strategies is crucial for Southeast Asia, as the region has witnessed a rise in online scam centres that are swindling billions of dollars from people.
-Transnational Crime in Southeast Asia, a report published by the United States Institute of Peace, estimates the annual value of funds stolen by scam syndicates across Southeast Asia at US$64 billion a year with millions of victims victims across the world.
+Transnational Crime in Southeast Asia, a report published by the United States Institute of Peace, estimates the annual value of funds stolen by scam syndicates across Southeast Asia at US$64 billion a year, with millions of victims across the world.

 What is Fraud Prevention?